HowTo: Node Red - Create a user interface with dashboard nodes

 In order to use the slider node, you first have to drag it from the node palette to the Node Red configuration interface and open its settings menu by double-clicking.

-As usual with the other nodes, the settings window appears again after double-clicking.
-As before, you can set the assigned group and tab as well as the size here.
-Also, as before, the “label”.
-In the “Range” section you can set the range of values the slider should cover.
-This ranges from “min”=the minimum value to max=the maximum value.
-The step size can be adjusted using “step”.
-The remaining properties such as “Topic” and “Name” are the same as with the previous nodes.
-The only difference here is that the payload is of course determined by the current “slider value”.
+As with the other nodes, the settings window appears again after double-clicking.
+As before, the assigned group and tab as well as the size can be set here.
+As before, you can also set the "Label".
+In the "Range" section, you can set the value range over which the slider should sweep.
+This ranges from "min"=the minimum value to max=the maximum value.
+The step width can be set using "step".
+The remaining properties such as "Topic" and "Name" are the same as for the previous nodes.
+The only difference here is that the payload is of course determined by the current "slider value".

 View of the slider in the dashboard.